Why First 6 Months of Blogging Is the Hardest [What to Do to Succeed]

 Every professional was once an amateur.

-Many bloggers quit within their first 6 months of their blogging journey.
+Many bloggers quit within their first 6 months of their blogging journey to build a profitable blog.
 And here are the reasons: they don’t make any money, traffic, comments or shares on their blogs.
 If no one is listening to you, it really demotivates you to continue, this is true in blogging.
 Don’t worry, everyone faces this difficult phase and you will only be successful if you don’t lose faith.

 Table of Contents